Altered Scale – A Simple How To Guide

+Are you curious how to use the altered scale?
 Are your dominant chords getting a bit boring?
 Do you wish you knew some more interesting scales to use over them?

 Well, in today’s jazz scale lesson I’m going to teach you a very cool sounding scale you can play over your dominant chords.